Claim Tax Benefits

 As the lead technologist on the team, I was responsible for delivering a resilient and accessible service to test with Real Canadians™, for setting up longer-term practices (CI/CD, our sweet suite of tests), and for integrating with the legacy infrastructure at the Canada Revenue Agency (CRA).
 It was a big role, though the day-to-day depended on the phase of the project.

-During the Discovery, my focus was on the archeology of our partner department: who are we working with? how do they plan their work? what systems are implicated?
-What are the constraints?
+During the Discovery, my focus was on the archeology of our partner department: who are we working with? how do they plan their work? what systems are implicated? what are the constraints?
 The reports I wrote elaborated the context and made the case to move forward.

 In the Alpha phase, myself and the CRA Service Owner came up with the initial concept, which we then refined with our Service Designer.
 I built various initial prototypes using different technology stacks to find a balance between the preferences of our modern dev shop and CRA’s legacy environment.